vrtmrz/obsidian-livesync/docs/settings.md

 ### Apply
 Set the End to End encryption enabled and its passphrase for use in replication.
-If you change the passphrase of a existing database, overwriting the remote database is strongly recommended.
+If you change the passphrase of an existing database, overwriting the remote database is strongly recommended.

 ### Overwrite remote database
-Overwrite the remote database by the local database using the passphrase you applied.
+Overwrite the remote database with the local database using the passphrase you applied.

 ### Rebuild